wjt/fedc-2021-talk/talk.md

 ![](images/first-flathubbot-pull-request.png)

 Bartłomiej Piotrowski is a DevOps engineer at the GNOME Foundation, and is one of the main administrators of Flathub.
 Near the end of 2019, he deployed Flatpak External Data Checker on Flathub's own infrastructure, and we moved the repository to the Flathub organisation.
-He set it up to check any app on Flathub that had opted in.
+He set it up to run every hour, and check any app on Flathub that had the appropriate configuration in its manifest.

 Making the tool more “official” had several nice results.
 Before, some Flathub contributors had been hesitant to integrate with a tool running on Endless's private CI infrastructure; as part of the Flathub organisation, they were happy to opt in, safe in the knowledge that the Flathub administrators could intervene as needed.
 It was also made a [requirement](https://github.com/flathub/flathub/wiki/App-Requirements#external-data-checker) that new extra-data apps submitted to Flathub should integrate with this tool, which of course helped with its adoption.
 Together, these also led to more people contributing to the project.